-The Gillam Narrative Tasks reference database consists of narrative samples from participants ranging in age from 5;0 to 11;11, including 50 five-year olds, 100 six-year olds, 100 seven-year-olds, 100 eight-year-olds, 50 nine-year-olds, 50 ten-year-olds, and 50 eleven-year-olds.
+This reference database consists of narrative samples from participants ranging in age from 5;0 to 11;11, including 50 five-year olds, 100 six-year olds, 100 seven-year-olds, 100 eight-year-olds, 50 nine-year-olds, 50 ten-year-olds, and 50 eleven-year-olds.
 There are an equal number of boys and girls at each age.
 Children came from four US regions (Northeast, South, Midwest, and West).
 Their primary language was English and they had not been identified with a disability and were not receiving any special education services.
-The race/ethnicity distribution of the children in the sample set is 71% white (not Hispanic), 11% black or African-American, 10% Hispanic, and 8% other or not reported.
+The race/ethnicity distribution of the children in the sample is 71% white (not Hispanic), 11% black or African-American, 10% Hispanic, and 8% other or not reported.

-Examiners collected data on children's ability to tell stories in three formats: (1) a story retell with no picture cues, (2) a story production from five sequenced pictures, and (3) a fictional narrative based on a single picture.
+Examiners collected data on children's ability to tell stories in three formats: (1) a script retell (no picture cues), (2) a story about five sequenced pictures, and (3) a fictional narrative based on a single picture.
 The examiner scripts and picture stimuli that were used to elicit the narratives are available in the Test of Narrative Language (Gillam & Pearson, 2004).

-- Oral Narrative Task: McDonald's Script Retell (no picture cues) In the first narrative format, the examiner reads aloud a story about two children who go to McDonald's with their mother.
+• Task 1: McDonald's - Script Retell (no picture cues)

+In the first narrative format, the examiner reads aloud a story about two children who go to McDonald's with their mother.
 Because no picture cues are provided, the child must rely on auditory memory to answer literal and inferential comprehension questions about the story.
 After answering the story comprehension questions, the child is asked to retell the entire McDonald's story.
-The child's retelling was recorded and transcribed. - Oral Narrative Task: Late for School Five Sequenced Pictures
+The child's retelling was transcribed.

+• Task 2: Late For School - Five Sequenced Pictures

 The examiner shows the child a sequence of five pictures that illustrate the critical events in a single-episode story that the examiner tells.
+The story is about a child who creates a school project at home, falls, and breaks the project on the way to school, and then fixes the project when she gets to school.
 After reading the story to the child, the examiner asks the child to answer nine literal and inferential comprehension questions about the characters, events, and consequences in the story.
 The comprehension questions and answers were not transcribed.
 The examiner then shows the child a sequence of five new pictures that depict a sequence of events about a boy who is late for school.
-The child is instructed to create a story that corresponds to the sequence of pictures.
-The child's oral story about the sequence of pictures was recorded and transcribed.
+The child's oral story about the sequence of pictures was transcribed.

-Oral Narrative Task: Aliens - Single Picture
+• Task 3: Aliens - Single Picture

 The examiner tells a multi-episode story that corresponds to a picture of two children who are looking at a treasure being guarded by a dragon.
 The examiner asks ten literal and inferential comprehension questions about the characters, events, problems, and consequences in the story.
 The comprehension questions and answers were not transcribed.
 The examiner then shows the child a picture of two children who witness a family of aliens walking out of a spaceship that has landed in a park.
-The child's oral story that corresponded to the picture of a fictional event was recorded and transcribed.
+The child's oral story that corresponded to the picture of a fictional event was transcribed.